Helix Code Sandboxes

 Getting Started

-1. Install Helix with sandbox support
+1. Install Helix with the installer script

 2. Access the Helix UI at your deployment URL